kyuupichan/electrumx/docs/PROTOCOL.rst

     output of *blockchain.address.get_mempool* appended to the list.
     Each transaction is a dictionary with keys *height* and *tx_hash*.
-    *height* is the integer height of the block the transaction was confirmed in, and *tx_hash* the transaction hash in hexadecimal.
+    *height* is the integer height of the block the transaction was confirmed in; if unconfirmed then *height* is 0 if all inputs are confirmed, and -1 otherwise.  *tx_hash* the transaction hash in hexadecimal.

 **Response Examples**